 I know this may not appear easy at all, I understand!
 I avoided many events in the beginning, because I wanted to protect my sobriety at any and all costs.
 Of course at some point I wanted to have a social life too!
-So I was ready and willing to take all the necessary steps to ensure that my sobriety was #1 and not in any jeopardy!
+So I was ready and willing to take all the necessary steps to ensure that my sobriety was still #1 and I was able to enjoy the vent!

 What other tools have you used?
 Please share!

 If you, or anyone you know, is struggling with Alcohol Use Disorder (AUD)*, please check out the Sober Courage menu at the top of this page for an extensive list of support groups and recovery related articles.
 You may also find some great inspiration, support and resources at the bottom of this page.